Redth/PushSharp/README.md

-PushSharp v3.0
+PushSharp v4.0
 ==============

 PushSharp is a server-side library for sending Push Notifications to iOS/OSX (APNS), Android/Chrome (GCM), Windows/Windows Phone, Amazon (ADM) and Blackberry devices!

-PushSharp v3.0 is a complete rewrite of the original library, aimed at taking advantage of things like async/await, HttpClient, and generally a better infrastructure using lessons learned from the old code.
+PushSharp v4.0+ is a complete rewrite of the original library, aimed at taking advantage of things like async/await, HttpClient, and generally a better infrastructure using lessons learned from the old code.

+PushSharp will now follow [semver](http://semver.org/) versioning, so major version numbers will go up as there are any breaking api changes.

 [![Join the chat at https://gitter.im/Redth/PushSharp](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Redth/PushSharp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)